 Gain is defined at the phase centre of the antenna.
 If the phase centre of the calibration antenna is not aligned at the centre of the set up during the calibration, then there will be uncertainty related to the measurement distance.

+B.2.2.17 Emulated channel model PAS variation over the test volume

+<Editor’s note: the final content for this clause depends on the PSP validation procedure to be defined in clause 7.4.1.6>